Communication closure

 For every Raft trace, there exists an equivalent trace with commit-index closure.
 The proof is trivial as the supporting lemmas show that commit index closure is true for every trace of Raft.

-Either way, AI was very helpful since I am no expert in Lean, this was an experience in learning how to read and prove trivial properties in Lean but also get to very complex stuff without spending all the time to skill up.
+To conclude, AI was very helpful since I did not know Lean.
+This was an experience in learning how to read and prove trivial properties in Lean but also get to very complex stuff without spending all the time to skill up.